top of page

 How to measure and validate your SaaS startup's product-market fit

-Your time is much better spent on building up your business to show future investors that your value proposition and offering has traction and resonates with a market. in other words, before you go on a quest to fund raise, focus on your customers and product-market fit.
+Your time is much better spent on building up your business to show investors that your value proposition and product offering resonates with a market and has gained traction.

 Why product-market fit matters